 There’s an additional low-downpayment program, too, and it’s known as the Conventional 97.
 Conventional 97 is a Fannie Mae-backed product which allows for a 3 percent downpayment, ultra-low mortgage insurance rates, and a 100% gift from blood or by-marriage relatives.

-In addition, Conventional 97 mortgage rates are great.
+In addition, for the Conventional 97 program are great.

 Conventional 97 : Commonly Asked Questions